Working Papers

 Abstract

-We study the effects of a change to the Optional Practical Training program which allowed international student graduates in STEM fields to spend more time in the US after completing their studies.
-Masters’ graduates in cohorts of international students affected by this policy change are more likely to perform tasks or work in occupations closely related to their fields of study.
-The increase is restricted to those employed in business or industry.
-Computing is the specific work activity exhibiting the biggest increase among temporary residents, followed by basic research.
+We study the effects of a change to the Optional Practical Training program which allowed temporary-resident graduates of US STEM programs to spend more time in the US after completing their studies.
+Masters’ graduates in cohorts of international (temporary-resident) students affected by this policy change are more likely to perform tasks or work in occupations closely related to their fields of study.
+The increase is restricted to those employed in industry.
+Computing is the specific work activity exhibiting the greatest increase among temporary residents, followed by basic research.

 Work in Progress